Chirag-ahir/My-SQL-All-Basic/README.md

 What is a Record ?<br>
 A record is a row in a table.
 It is also known as a Horizontal entity of a table.

-What is Null value ?
+What is Null value ?<br>
 A null is neither an empty string nor a zero value.

 What is Data ?<br>
 Data is defined as facts or figures, or information that's stored in or used by a computer.

+What is DataType?<br>
+A DataType is a property that specifies the type of data you can put in your table.

 What is Database ?<br>
 Database is a storage system that has a collection of data.